OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 On the ticket you previously created:

-- assign the ticket to Nicole
+- Assign the ticket to Nicole

-- add a label for an enhancement
+- Add a label for an enhancement

 ### 2.2 How to comment on tickets, use direct @ mentions, link documents, cross reference other tickets

+**Comment on tickets**

 - Click on an issue in the ticket tracker in the OHSU-Library/github-tutorial repo